 When a CIA Lockheed U-2 spy plane was shot down over Russia on 1 May 1960, the pilot, Francis Gary Powers, carried a silver dollar bored with a hole containing a needle coated with a saxitoxin.
 Powers did not use the needle and warned his captors to be careful in handling the silver dollar.
 The Russians pricked a dog with the needle and the dog died in ten seconds.
 The CIA also developed an electric dart gun that could fire a poison-tipped dart up to about 100 meters.
 The dart was so small that the victim might not even notice that he had been shot by it, and would then die quickly and mysteriously.

-Although the CIA is now officially out of the poisons business -- and given the political liability of such work, probably out of it unofficially as well -- investigations into new and better poisons have continued, including improved neurotoxins and and "RNA" genetic material custom-designed to jam or activate specific genes in a victim.
+Although the CIA is now officially out of the poisons business -- and given the political liability and limited utility of such work, probably out of it unofficially as well -- investigations into new and better poisons have continued, including improved neurotoxins and "RNA" genetic material custom-designed to jam or activate specific genes in a victim.
 One of the dreams of those interested in poisons is a toxin that will only kill a specific target and is harmless to everyone else, but for the moment such an idea remains science fiction.
 In any case, such toxins are in general not appropriate for battleground or strategic use, and so amount to little more than a James Bond story in the history of the development of chemical and biological weapons of mass destruction.